 There are numerous types of lease structures that exist, but the three outlined above are the most common in our market.
 It’s the broker’s job to clearly explain each lease structure and the differences between them in order for the client to make an educated decision regarding the overall cost when choosing a property.
 It is vitally important for brokers to clearly outline what expenses are and aren’t included on their marketing materials so there is no confusion as to the tenant’s responsibility in the lease.

-Jay Lyons, CCIM is a broker with Compass Commercial Real Estate Services in Bend, Oregon.
+Jay Lyons, SIOR, CCIM is a partner and broker with Compass Commercial Real Estate Services in Bend, Oregon.